changsongyang/windows-activation/docs/wa/windows_11_links.md

 | Language | Arch | Link |
 |:---|:---|:---|
 | English | x64 | [en-us_windows_11_iot_enterprise_version_24h2_x64_dvd_3a99b72b.iso](https://drive.massgrave.dev/en-us_windows_11_iot_enterprise_version_24h2_x64_dvd_3a99b72b.iso) |

+Note for IoT Enterprise (GAC) **Not LTSC**:

+- If your system has an OEM license on the motherboard for Pro or higher-level edition
+- And the edition key in Windows setup is OEM as well

+In that case, during the final stages in Windows installation, setup will install the OEM key that is installed on your motherboard.
+As a result, you can install IoT Enterprise according to the relaxed hardware requirements.
+However, after the Windows installation is complete, it will show that the Pro edition is installed.

+This situation cannot be avoided because IoT Enterprise (GAC) only has an OEM key.
+However, don't worry, you can just change the edition to IoT Enterprise later using the command below as admin.

+`slmgr.vbs /ipk XQQYW-NFFMW-XJPBH-K8732-CKFFD`

 == Windows 11 ARM64 24H2